kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 This automated script should compile the software itself, and place the binaries in ./src once done.

-##### Q: I've opened the wallet, and I'm getting lots of red messages like "It looks like Kryptokronad isn't open!"...
+##### Q: I've opened the wallet, and I'm getting lots of red messages like "It looks like Kryptokrona isn't open!"...

 ```
-It looks like Kryptokronad isn't open!
+It looks like Kryptokrona isn't open!

 Ensure Kryptokronad is open and has finished initializing.
-If it's still not working, try restarting Kryptokronad.
+If it's still not working, try restarting Kryptokrona.
 The daemon sometimes gets
 stuck.
-Alternatively, perhaps Kryptokronad can't communicate with any peers.
+Alternatively, perhaps Kryptokrona can't communicate with any peers.

 The wallet can't function until it can communicate with the network.
 ```

-You need to also open up `Kryptokronad.exe` and let it sync.
-Kryptokronad is your connection to the network, and needs to be open and synced whenever you want to use your wallet.
+You need to also open up `Kryptokrona.exe` and let it sync.
+Kryptokrona is your connection to the network, and needs to be open and synced whenever you want to use your wallet.

 ##### Q: I've opened the wallet, and I'm getting lots of messages like "Your Kryptokrona isn't fully synced yet!"..